chynapb/battleshipGame/README.md

 # Battleship
-Try to sink 3 ships in this Battleship game.
+Try to sink all 3 ships in this Battleship game.
 Created with help from Head First JavaScript by O'Reilly.